01 of 10

 The compound miter saw, occasionally referred to as a chop saw, is the tool of choice when woodworking projects call for compound angles and precise crosscuts.
 When working with a compound miter saw in a wood shop, there is typically a long table to the left and right of the miter saw to keep the stock in line with and level with the table of the miter saw.

 However, when away from the wood shop, the best way to use a compound miter saw is with a portable miter saw stand.
 Just as there are many models of miter saws, there are numerous versions of compound miter saw stands commercially available.
-Even so, in my honest opinion, each model that I've encountered has some drawbacks.
+Even so, each model has some drawbacks.
 Sometimes, they are too difficult to set up or don't have proper supports for long pieces of stock.
 Many models are quite expensive, as well.

-After researching the numerous choices of miter stands available, I decided to build one of my own.
-I used pressure treated stock for nearly the entire piece (except the table holding the saw) for longevity.
-In my case, nearly all of the stock for the stand was left over from previous projects.
+After researching the numerous choices of miter stands available, we decided to build one of my own.
+We used pressure-treated stock for nearly the entire piece (except the table holding the saw) for longevity.
+In our case, nearly all of the stock for the stand was left over from previous projects.

-When all was said and done, I had a very strong twelve-foot long stand that could be easily disassembled into six easily-transportable pieces and set back up in seconds.
-Want to build one of your own?
-Download the free .pdf to build a Portable Miter Saw Stand.
+When all was said and done, we had a very strong 12-foot-long stand that could be easily disassembled into six easily-transportable pieces and set back up in seconds.

 - Woodworking: Moderate to Difficult